 Content: The Yale Journal of International Law (YJIL) is committed to publishing cutting-edge, provocative, and thoughtful scholarship at the forefront of international, comparative, and transnational law.
 We publish works that include international, comparative, or transnational elements as an intrinsic part of the central legal argument.
-We do not publish pieces that confront solely the domestic law of one nation-state or articles on the topic of foreign actors in a domestic legal context, such as United States immigration law.
-The goal of the Journal, furthermore, is to publish new ideas and viewpoints rather than to summarize areas of international law.
+We do not publish pieces that confront solely the domestic law of one nation-state or articles on the topic of foreign actors in a domestic legal context, such as U.S. immigration law.
+The goal of YJIL, furthermore, is to publish new ideas and viewpoints rather than to summarize areas of international law.
 YJIL aims to provide a forum for a broad diversity of opinion.

-All manuscripts should be submitted in English with both text and footnotes typed and text double-spaced.
-Footnotes must conform to The Bluebook: A Uniform System of Citation (20th ed.), and authors should be prepared to supply any cited sources upon request.
+Format: All manuscripts should be submitted in English with both text and footnotes typed and text double-spaced.
+Footnotes must conform to The Bluebook: A Uniform System of Citation (21st ed.), and authors should be prepared to supply any cited sources upon request.

-We accept article submissions from practicing attorneys and legal scholars, as well as Ph.D. and S.J.D./J.S.D. students.
-Current J.D. and LL.M. students at the Yale Law School are not eligible to publish articles in YJIL’s print edition, though we encourage those students to submit Notes and some features as advertised by YJIL Online.
-Current J.D. and LL.M. students at other schools are not eligible to publish in YJIL’s print edition.
+Author Eligibility: We accept article submission from practicing attorneys and legal scholars, as well as Ph.D. and S.J.D/J.S.D. students.
+Current J.D. and L.L.M. students at Yale Law School are not eligible to publish Articles in YJIL’s print edition, though we encourage those students to submit Notes and online content.
+Current J.D. and L.L.M. at other schools are not eligible to publish in YJIL’s print edition.

-We require all articles be submitted through the ExpressO online submission system.
-Articles not submitted through ExpressO will not be considered.
+Submission Process: YJIL requires that all articles be submitted through the Scholastica online submission system.
+Articles not submitted through this platform will not be considered.
 We also request that all authors attach a résumé or CV to their submission.
-Due to the high volume of submissions the Journal receives, we regret that we are unable to offer feedback on submitted drafts not accepted for publication.
+Due to the high volume of submissions the we receive, we regret that we are unable to offer feedback on submitted drafts not accepted for publication.
 We will also not respond to direct email inquiries regarding the status of an article’s review.

-YJIL is distinguished among international law journals for its thoughtful, professional editorial review process.
-In addition to rigorous cite-checking and Bluebooking, all articles selected for publication receive two rounds of substantive feedback in the form of “Edit Letters” (usually around five to six pages each in length) containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.
-Nevertheless, YJIL authors retain full control over the final content of their work, and all comments and suggestions offered by YJIL’s Editors are optional.
+Review Process: YJIL is distinguished among international law journals for its thoughtful, professional editorial review process.
+In addition to rigorous cite-checking and Bluebooking, articles selected for publication typically receive two rounds of substantive feedback in the form of “edit letters” (usually around three to four pages each in length) containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.